IgniteUI/help-topics/topics/01_General-and-Getting-Started/10_Using_Events_in_NetAdvantage_for_jQuery.md

 When using any of the prescribed jQuery event wiring functions make sure to adhere to the jQuery UI event naming conventions.
 For instance the jQuery UI widget factory adds the name of the widget as a prefix of the event name.
 Therefore if want to attach to the “*columnhiding*” event of the *“iggridhiding”* widget, the event name becomes, “*iggridhidingcolumnhiding*”.

->**Note:** The Ignite UI API documentation includes a full list of each control's available options, methods and events.
+>**Note:** The %%ProductName%% API documentation includes a full list of each control's available options, methods and events.

 >**Note:** When using the *igEditor* controls with the ASP.NET MVC wrapper, the wrapper always instantiates the igEditor control with its type option set according to the widget you want to instantiate.
 When using live, bind or delegate you must pass – “igeditor” + “eventName”